1. Por qué los Usuarios de SAP B1 Necesitan una Capa de AP Dedicada

 - Vendor On Hold — Vendor has been flagged as blocked (credit dispute, compliance issue, etc.).

-- Amount Mismatch — Invoice amount doesn't match PO or goods receipt (within tolerance).
+- Amount Mismatch — Invoice amount doesn't match PO or goods receipt.

-- PO Number Missing — Invoice references a PO that doesn't exist in SAP B1.
+- Missing PO — Invoice references a PO that doesn't exist in SAP B1.

-- Payment Terms Conflict — Payment terms on invoice differ from contracted terms.
+- Payment Terms Violation — Payment terms on invoice differ from agreed vendor terms.

 - Custom Exception — User-defined rule (e.g., "Vendor requires additional approval on Fridays").

 Each exception type is routed to the appropriate queue.
 A "Vendor On Hold" exception goes to Procurement.
-An "Approval Threshold Exceeded" goes to Finance.
-A "Duplicate Invoice" goes to AP Manager for review.
+An "Over Tolerance" goes to Finance.
+A "Duplicate Invoice" goes to the AP manager for review.

 5. Flujos de Trabajo de Aprobación Configurables